Synapsecom/coolblock-panel/README.md

   Open your browser and navigate to [https://panel-pc-ip-or-fqdn](https://panel-pc-ip-or-fqdn).

 - Connecting to time-series database (remotely)

+  > Login with username `coolblock` and the random generated password which can be found at `DOCKER_INFLUXDB_INIT_PASSWORD` variable in `/home/coolblock/panel/.env` file.

   Open your browser and navigate to [https://panel-pc-ip-or-fqdn:8086](https://panel-pc-ip-or-fqdn:8086).